Home » Christmas » Where to See Christmas Lights in Hawaii

 Pearl City Christmas Lights

 They also have decorations that show Lilo and Stitch, Little Mermaid and Flounder, Thomas the Train, Dora and Boots, and the Kalikimaka Hawaiian Orchestra Menehune Band.
-They love to put on this show for all those who stay at the Aulani Resort during their Christmas vacation in Hawaii.
+They love to put on this show for all who stay at the Aulani Resort during their Christmas vacation in Hawaii.

 Waikele Christmas Lights